vitorhcl/tldr/pages/common/couchdb.md

 `couchdb -b`

-- Kill the background process (Note: It will respawn if needed):
+- Kill the background process (note: It will respawn if needed):

 `couchdb -k`